-The way you process this information will effect not only the ultimate goal of fixing your automobile but the amount of money it costs you to achieve this goal.
-Online answers to auto repair questions are a good means of obtaining a second opinion.
+The way you process this information will not only go a long way towards the ultimate goal of fixing your automobile, but the amount of money it costs you to achieve this goal.
+Online answers to auto repair questions are a good means of obtaining a second or third opinion.

 Keep in mind, without the benefit of hands on diagnosis these answers may not solve all problems.